benmahowald/learning_php/README.md

 it's next on my hit list for tech to learn since I have now graduated from Prime Digital Academy.

-To create a more realistic environment for PHP I'm running this project on MAMP.
+I'm running this project on MAMP.